kalmigs/flutter-starter-projects/README.md

 # Flutter Starter Projects

-A collection of simple but complete flutter app projects. star the project if you like it!
+A collection of simple but complete flutter app projects.
+Please star the project if you like it or find it helpful!

 ## Project List

 * Pomodoro Timer (GetX)
 * *More soon...*